-Heightened environmental awareness was paramount at all times, particularly given the presence of critical habitat such as migratory Gulf sturgeon and three species of freshwater mussels.
+Heightened environmental awareness was paramount at all times, particularly given the presence of critical habitats such as migratory Gulf sturgeon and three species of freshwater mussels.

-Close cooperation with the main contractor throughout this highly complex project, coupled with Keller’s engineering expertise and field experience, resulted in a highly successful project completed on time and with minimal environment impact.
+Close cooperation with the main contractor throughout this highly complex project, coupled with Keller’s engineering expertise and field experience, resulted in a highly successful project completed on time and with minimal environmental impact.